0xSSDD/hub88-snr-sol/README.md

+## TODOs
-# Add credo and then remove it before submitting it
+* Add credo and then remove it before submitting it
-# add a test for this 3.56 conversion bs
+* add a test for this 3.56 conversion bs
-# TODO Use pipe operators wherever possible
+* TODO Use pipe operators wherever possible
-# change the testhelper file mismatch
+* change the testhelper file mismatch